 Key considerations included the type of water softener, the capacity of the product, the suitability of the softener for various family sizes, and any outstanding features that made a water softener stand out from similar products.

 Most water-softener systems are salt-based.
 That’s why a high number of salt-based options were selected, including both single-tank and dual-tank products.
 Capacity and suitability were typically considered together because in most cases, a large family will require a higher-capacity water softener.
 Also, metered systems from top water-softener brands were generally favored, simply because this design helps conserve water and only regenerate when necessary.

 Our Top Picks

-By treating the problem at the source, the rest of the plumbing isn’t exposed to the hard water.
-Keep in mind, however, that a small amount of salt is added to the water during the ion exchange process, and the salt levels must be regularly refilled.
+Because it treats the problem at the source, the rest of the plumbing isn’t exposed to the hard water.
+A small amount of salt is added to the water during the ion-exchange process and must be refilled regularly to ensure that salt levels are maintained.
 This water softener has a capacity of 40,000 grains, and it recharges automatically using a metered system.